Asian Boxing Championship: Sakshi loses final spot on bout review | Sports-Games

 ''The Kazakh team sought a review of the third round, which it felt should have been scored in favour of their boxer.
 On review, the jury found their contention to be correct and overturned the original verdict,'' a source in the Indian contingent told PTI.

-The bout review system was introduced by the International Boxing Association (AIBA) in 2019. ''She is a bit upset by understands that the fight was very close.
+The bout review system was introduced by the International Boxing Association (AIBA) in 2019. ''She is a bit upset but understands that the fight was very close.
 I told her that she is young and has to prepare for the 2024 Olympics.
-I was angry about how thing panned out.
+I was angry about how things panned out.
 Sakshi is much better now,'' Indian women's boxing's High Performance Director Raffaele Bergamasco told PTI.

 The team manager or the head coach of the losing boxer gets 15 minutes after the decision is announced to submit their protest and complete the paperwork for it in the next 30 minutes.